jack17529/servers-ingress/README.md

+# servers-ingress

 Shows how you can establish path based routing with ingress rules for nginx server and httpd server using nginx ingress controller.
 I have used helm for installing nginx ingress controller.

 ## Steps